wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ## Why Salesforce? #

-Let's follow the conversation pattern for discovery call from <a target="_blank" href="https://vimeo.com/164670618">"Winning by Design"</a> <a target="_blank" href="https://medium.com/@justdansmith/the-anatomy-of-a-perfect-discovery-call-67d499ed8b72">*</a>
+Let's follow the conversation <a target="_blank" href="https://vimeo.com/268176646">pattern</a><a target="_blank" href="https://medium.com/@justdansmith/the-anatomy-of-a-perfect-discovery-call-67d499ed8b72">*</a>

 ![sales-wbd-800x410-40746](https://user-images.githubusercontent.com/300046/45659573-6d918b00-bab2-11e8-9e0b-446ec40779bd.jpeg)

-(AxNOT = Appreciate Time Naturally Obviously Typically)</a>
+<a target="_blank" href="https://vimeo.com/164670618">(AxNOT)</a>:
+I appreciate the time you're taking here.
+Naturally, you have some questions about Salesforce because of its popularity.
+Obviously, this page provides you information you're looking for.
+Typically, initial discussions would finish with seeing whether there is a fit.

+### Summary

+This page presents some common concerns which drive organizations to consider Salesforce.
+I'll then show you real examples of several implementations.

+### Situation / Pain

+Are your people <strong>frustrated</strong> with efficiency-sapping conditions such as:

+   * Losing information written down in scraps of paper
+   * New people not getting the conversation history on emails
+   * Time-consuming work on spreadsheets and Access databases that can be error-prone
+   * Data on local file directories (not accessible by others)
+   * Different parts of the organization organizaing their information differently
+   * Repetitive manual work to keep several people informed
+   * Waiting for <strong>approvals</strong>
+   * Waiting for <strong>system changes</strong>
+   <br /><br />

+Do you relate to these conditions?

+### 3rd-party use-cases

+Next I'll show how organizations of different sizes have significantly benefited from using Salesforce.

-Salesforce marketing calls itself the "Intelligent Customer Success Platform".
+Salesforce is called the "Intelligent Customer Success Platform"

+Salesforce has structured its services and pricing for use by a wide range of many of the Fortune 500 and by smaller As companies grow, they can use more features.

+Small organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
+Those companies don't have server rooms to build, power, refrigerate, and guard.
+Most companies over-buy hardware to cover future growth.
+So in many cases, we see the using Salesforce <strong>saves money</strong> versus excess capacity built.
+With Salesforce, companies pay only what they use for the number of employees.
+You don't pay for idle hardware.
+But when you need, you can scale quickly, globally, without all the effort and time that goes with buying hardware.

+Being on the cloud, all data is in one connected platform to do work, enabling teamwork globally, anytime.
+That's why some companies adopt Salesforce because their customers say they will have more confidence with their capability if they use Salesforce.
+Or they adopt Salesforce to keep up with competitors who are doing more with less people.

 Customer success is one of what Salesforce defines as its core values, which also include trust, innovation, and equality.

-   * Being on the cloud, all data is in one connected platform to do work, enabling teamwork globally, anytime.
-   * Highly scalable without effort
-   <br /><br />
-Companies that implement Salesforce CRM see improvement in sales of 30%+ because Salesforce provides a data collection system to implement a <strong>disciplined</strong> approach to selling:
+Companies that implement Salesforce CRM see improved sales of 30%+ because Salesforce provides a central data collection system needed to implement a <strong>disciplined</strong> approach to selling:
    <br /><br />
    * Lead scoring: the value of each lead can be calculated so salespeople focus on the best leads
    * Leads can be automatically allocated among salespeople